They say it takes a village to raise a child and the African proverb certainly runs true for breweries.

 That suburb on Melbourne’s outer edge is one that’s become a surprisingly popular home for craft beer, whether it’s those on the larger side like Brick Lane and the space shared by KAIJU! and Exit, or the community-focused brewpub that is BoJaK Brewing.

 The site was chosen so Brick Lane would have space both to grow and to design a brewery capable of operating exactly how they wanted.
 Largely, this meant a focus on efficiency and sustainability, where waste could be reduced and energy repurposed across the brewery.
+They're keeping to those plans too; in 2022, major expansion – including a 100 hectolitre brewhouse alongside their original 50 hectolitre Braukon plus huge tanks squeezed millimetres apart – lifts their annual capacity to around 20 million litres, while a range of environmentally-friendly measures are central to the expansion too.

 In the early days, the lineup of Brick Lane beers was one that showcased Jon and the brewers’ ability to dial in recipes, putting balance and approachability first.
 The likes of One Love Pale Ale, Base Lager and Red Hoppy Ale are, above all, beers to be enjoyed with mates, preferably by the pint or at a barbecue.